“There is little choice but to close my eyes

 Nigiri sushi that I have not seen in other Japanese restaurant, a slice of raw tuna sits on a block of rice browned from being toasted with a dollop of spicy mayo on top.

-Special strawberry meringue (Not on menu)
+Special strawberry meringue (Off-menu special)

 Chef Kojima presents three desserts to showcase the sweet artistry of his pastry chefs.